Skip to content

 Addressing Ceph storage devices#

-There are several formats to use when specifying and addressing storage devices of a Ceph cluster.
-The default and recommended one is the /dev/disk/by-id format.
+The list of supported formats for device identification includes by-id, name, and by-path.
+The default and recommended device identification methods is /dev/disk/by-id.
 This format is reliable and unaffected by the disk controller actions, for example, device name shuffling on boot.

 The storage device /dev/disk/by-id format mostly bases on a disk serial number, which is unique for each disk.
 A by-id symlink is created by the udev rules in the following format, where <BusID> is an ID of the bus to which the disk is attached and <DiskSerialNumber> stands for a unique disk serial number: